 Respond to a few questions with short, 300-word essays (provided below).

 Upload a prior academic year transcript with GPA or equivalent.
 Freshmen or first-year community college students may submit their senior year high school transcript.

-Have a faculty member or academic advisor at the current institution submit a Letter of Recommendation to the application system no later than 6 p.m.
+A faculty member or academic advisor at the institution where the student is currently enrolled must submit a Letter of Recommendation to the application system no later than 6 p.m.
 EDT, Wednesday, Oct.
-13, 2021.
-The faculty member or academic advisor must submit the letter to the system personally.
-Freshmen or first-year community college students are allowed to have a high school educator, previous employer, etc. submit the letter.
+19, 2022.
+The faculty member or academic advisor must submit the letter to the system themselves.
+Freshmen or first-year community college students are allowed to have a high school educator, previous employer, etc. submit a letter.

-What STEM-related field of study/degree would you like to study?
-What made you want to pursue it?
+What STEM-related classes or degree would you like to study?
+What interests you about it?